esumerfd/key-drone/README.md

 A Clojure library designed to allow an AR Drone to be controlled from the keyboard.

-Writen to help me learn clojure so dont read the code.
+Writen to help me learn clojure so feel free to send me code improvement ideas.

 ## Install